alanwsmith/typing-rust.alanwsmith.com/src/introduction/your-turn.md

 # Hello, World - Your Turn

 I learn best by doing.
-For programming languages that means typing code examples into an editor.
-The second feature of this site is designed to do just that.
-You'll find Source Code blocks paired with Code
+For programming that means typing code examples into an editor.
+The second feature of the site is designed to do just that.
+You'll find
+Source Code blocks paired with
-Runners across the site.
-The idea is to type the code in and hit the "Run" button.
+Code Runners editors across the site.
-The code will complie, run, and show you its output.
+They let you enter and run the code without having to install Rust yourself.

-It can be frustrating and weird at first but stick with it for a bit to see if you don't start to see the benefit.
-Here's the first one:
+Typing slows me down in beneficial ways.
+I focus more on the the code.
+That helps me understand and remember how things work.
+The approach can take some getting used to.
+Stick with it for a bit to see if you start to see the benefit.

+Here's the first one.
+It's the same
+"Hello, World" as the example on the prior page.
+Type it in and run it to see the output.

 ### SOURCE CODE